-G.P. practice level and similarly Primary Care Prescribing and Family budgets are detailed to Partnership level for reporting and planning.
-6. FINANCIAL AN ND PERFORMANCE GOVERNANCE - DIRECTIONS 6.1 identified as red , 6.2 Public Bodies A their strategic c This mechanism n with the Scottish Government reference to the powers within the Act which sets out the mechanism for Integration Joint Boards to action commissioning plans, and this is laid out in sections 26 to 28 of the Act.
+G.P. practice level and similarly Primary Care Prescribing and Family s budgets are detailed to Partnership level for reporting and planning.
+6. FINANCIAL A ND PERFORMANCE GOVERNANCE - DIRECTIONS 6.1 identified as re Executive and Performance Governance arrangements in Lead Partnerships were quiring improvement.
+Within Ayrshire arrangements in respect of Chief Director level meetings are in place to assist with this process with a Pan Ayrshire Programme Boards established to coordinate n.
+6.2 Public Bodies their strategic of This mechanis on with the Scottish Government reference to the powers within the Act which sets out the mechanism for Integration Joint Boards to action commissioning plans, and this is laid out in sections 26 to 28 of the Act.
 In takes the form of binding directions from the Integration Authority to the Health Board and Local Authority and should be fully utilised.
 6.3 The Scottish Government Good Practice Note on Directions, issued in April 2018, clearly sets out that in the case of an Integration Joint Board (IJB), a direction must be given in respect of every function that has been delegated to the IJB.
 Where the lead agency model is used, the Integration Authority may issue directions or may carry out functions itself.
 In either case, a direction must set out how each integrated health and social care function is to be exercised, and the budget associated with that.
 6.4 All three Ayrshire Partnerships use directions however there is no consistency on how directions are implemented within pan Ayrshire arrangements and the current use does not reflect the detail in the Act or the recently issued Good Practice Note.
 6.5 In order to comply with the requirements of the Act directions must be in writing and should set out a clear framework for operational delivery of the functions that have been delegated to the Integration Authority.
 A new form of directions will be required to be developed within Ayrshire in support of the Act.
-7. IMPLICATION S Finar ancial: Strategic Planning for Health and Social Care requires to be
+7. IMPLICATION S Financial: Strategic Planning for Health and Social Care requires to delivered within the resources available and take cognisance.